Extinction Cycle

 President Jan Ringgold

-Open President Jan Ringgold in the interactive wiki
+Open the interactive President Jan Ringgold view

 Defining story events

-Jan Ringgold's page should read as the political survival story of the series.
 She matters because the apocalypse does not remove the need for legitimacy; it makes legitimacy harder and more dangerous.
 Ringgold inherits or builds authority in a world where military secrecy, biological terror, safe-zone fear, and human power grabs can all masquerade as necessity.

 Her relationship with George Johnson is the heart of her governing arc.
 Johnson gives her military and administrative reach, while Ringgold gives the survivor state a civilian center that is not just another command bunker.
 Together they represent the possibility that organized government can survive without becoming the thing it is fighting.